Simon-Brandt/ShellArgparser/docs/src.md

 ```
 <!-- </include> -->

 This gives us an error message&mdash;certainly not what we wanted.
 Trying to understand the reason, we see that we guesstimated that there should be one value for the positional argument `pos_2` (we chose a literal `1`), but the error message tells us it should be two.
-Further, the argparser tries to help us by giving a line with the general usage for `try_argparser.sh`, but the error message seems clear enough for us, here.
+Further, the Argparser tries to help us by giving a line with the general usage for `try_argparser.sh`, but the error message seems clear enough for us, here.
 So we try it again, this time using `1` and `2` as positional arguments:

 <!-- <include command="bash ../tutorial/try_argparser.sh 1 2 --var-1=1 --var-2=2 --var-3=A" lang="console"> -->
 ```console